jeffreyhanson/global-protected-areas/README.md

 6. protected areas are dissolved such that overlapping areas are assigned the best IUCN criteria
 7. protected areas are converted to raster format

-To run all computational analyses: run `make clean && make all` in the command prompt.
+To run all computational analyses: double click on `run.bat`.
 After the processing has completed the final shapefile will be stored in "data/final". *Note that all parameters can be customized by altering files in the parameters folder.*

 -----